@InProceedings{eskandar2026dama,

 Stage 1: Coarse Reconstruction from Segmentation

 Stage 1 lifts multi-view segmentation masks to coarse body-anchored Gaussians.
 Geometry and semantic labels are jointly optimized under segmentation supervision.
-SMPL-X Gaussians are randomized to stabilize alpha compositing and avoid overfitting to underlying body colors.
+The colors of SMPL-X Gaussians are randomized to stabilize alpha compositing and avoid overfitting to underlying body colors.

 Stage 3: Fine Geometry and Appearance Optimization

 Stage 3 refines each semantic layer with masked RGB supervision.
 Layers are optimized sequentially and independently for geometry and appearance.
-SMPL-X Gaussians are randomized to stabilize alpha compositing and avoid overfitting to underlying body colors.
+The colors of SMPL-X Gaussians are randomized to stabilize alpha compositing and avoid overfitting to underlying body colors.

 Comparisons